palekiwi/monad-transformers-ft-talk/README.md

-Functional Thursdays: Monad Transformers Talk
+# The Road to Monad Transformers, the talk

-Feb.
+The presentation for my talk given at Functional Thursdays on Feb.
 08, 2018